aryanpachore/LegalEyes/README.md

 # ⚖️ LegalEyes

-> **"Resume Worded" for Legal Documents** — Simplify complex legal notices and agreements with AI trained on Indian Law.

 ## 📖 About The Project

 **LegalEyes** is a Capstone Project designed to democratize legal understanding.
 Much like how platforms like "Resume Worded" optimize professional profiles, LegalEyes breaks down complex legal documents into clear, actionable insights.